PFS-CFDEM/.github/profile/README.md

 This section describes how to download the CFDEM®project repositories and compile LIGGGHTS® and CFDEM®coupling.

 ### Procedure (Short Summary)
-1. Install and load the required packages on HSUper (gcc@4.9.1,openmpi@3.1.6,flex)
+1. Install and load required modules on HSUper (gcc@4.9.1, openmpi@3.1.6, flex)
 2. Install git
 3. Download CFDEM®project software
 4. Download the correct OpenFOAM® version